Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Put all your supplies on a clean cloth or paper towel.
 Open a plastic trash bag.

 Peel back the edges of the dressing packages.
-Pour any irrigation solutions into clean solution cups.

 Clean the scissors with soap and water.
 Cut each piece of tape 4 inches longer than the dressing.